-Changing careers after retirement takes planning, the ability to learn new skills (or enhance existing ones) and the drive to start anew.
-And it doesn’t have to cost you a lot of money.
-Here are a few tips to get started.
+Retiring and starting a new career takes planning, the ability to learn new skills (or enhance existing ones) and the drive to start anew.
+Whether you need to or want to work in retirement, here’s how to get started.

 Create a list of career goals

-Starting with a clear vision can help you set realistic targets for your next career.
+Plan for a second career before you leave your current job.
+Start with a clear vision so you can set realistic targets for your next career.
 Be specific about the type of job you’d like to have.
-Think of the type of experiences you want as well as factors like income requirements and job satisfaction.
+Think of the experiences you want, as well as factors like income requirements and job satisfaction.

 Ask for help

-Free, online networking sites or professional associations could lead you to others who do work you’re interested in learning more about.
-Your contacts may give you a leg up on those just entering the workforce and a better chance of finding the job you want.
+Social media sites and professional associations could also lead you to others doing the work you’re interested in learning more about.
+Your new contacts may offer personal recommendations that could help you get the job you want.

-Consider hiring a career coach.
-The cost may well be worth the expense since they can help you identify skills from your current job that could transfer well to your next one.
-They can administer self-assessment quizzes and guide you in creating strategies to achieve your goals.
-Also, books and articles are a great source of helpful advice.
+If your budget allows, consider hiring a career coach.
+The cost may well be worth the expense since the coach may be able to help you identify skills from your current job that could transfer to your next one.
+Coaches can also administer self-assessment quizzes, guide you in marketing your transferable skills and help you create strategies to achieve your goals.
+Also, books and articles on working again in retirement can be a great source of helpful advice.

 Seek help with money management